Flamenco: Baile (dance)

 In the 1950s Jose Greco was one of the most famous male flamenco dancers, performing on stage worldwide and on television including the Ed Sullivan Show, and reviving the art almost singlehandedly.
 Greco's company left a handful of prominent pioneers, most notably: Maria Benitez and Vicente Romero of New Mexico.
 Today, there are many centers of flamenco art.
 Albuquerque, New Mexico is considered the "Center of the Nation" for flamenco art.
-Much of this is due to Maria Benitez's 37 years of sold-out summer seasons.
+Much of this is due to the late (d.
+2024) María Benítez's 37 years of sold-out summer seasons.
 Albuquerque boasts three distinct prominent centers: National Institute of Flamenco, Casa Flamenca and Flamenco Works.
 Each center dedicates time to daily training, cultural diffusion and world-class performance equaled only to world-class performances one would find in the heart of Southern Spain, Andalucía.

 Modern flamenco is a highly technical dance style requiring years of study.
 The emphasis for both male and female performers is on lightning-fast footwork performed with absolute precision.
 In addition, the dancer may have to dance while using props such as castanets, canes, shawls and fans.

 "Flamenco nuevo" is a recent marketing phenomenon in flamenco.
 Marketed as a "newer version" of flamenco, its roots came from world-music promoters trying to sell albums of artists who created music that "sounded like" or had Spanish-style influences.
 Though some of this music was played in similar pitches, scales and was well-received, it has little to nothing to do with the art of flamenco guitar, dance, cante Jondo or the improvisational language.
 "Nuevo flamenco" consists largely of compositions and repertoire, while traditional flamenco music and dance is a language composed of stanzas, actuated by oral formulaic calls and signals.

 The flamenco most foreigners are familiar with is a style that was developed as a spectacle for tourists.
 To add variety, group dances are included and even solos are more likely to be choreographed.
 The frilly, voluminous spotted dresses are derived from a style of dress worn for the Sevillanas at the annual Feria in Seville.